google/flax/docs/getting_started.md

   that takes a PRNGKey as a parameter (check the
   [JAX - the sharp bits](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#JAX-PRNG)).
 - Runs an optimization step for each batch.
-- Retrieves the training metrics from the device with `jax.device_get` and computes their mean across each batch in an epoch.
+- Asynchronously retrieves the training metrics from the device with `jax.device_get` and computes their mean across each batch in an epoch.
 - Returns the optimizer with updated parameters and the training loss and accuracy metrics.